Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - vicuna-7B-v1.3-GPTQ (using oobabooga/text-generation-webui) : 10
 - UltraLM-13B-GPTQ (using oobabooga/text-generation-webui) : 10
 - airoboros-13B-gpt4-1.4-GPTQ (using oobabooga/text-generation-webui) : 9
+- llama-13b-supercot-GGML (using oobabooga/text-generation-webui) : 10
+- baichuan-vicuna-7B-GGML (using oobabooga/text-generation-webui) : 10

 ### Question 3: I want you to act as a senior software developer with deep knowledge in system design, frontend programming, and backend programming.
 Provide a high level design of a mental health journal app.
 Include the frontend and backend components.
 Do not write code.
 Task Domain: App Design